cheasinghtaravirak/Color-Picking-Game/README.md

 Learning how to use gitKraken.

 Change 1.
 Change 2.

-No Errors message
+Learn to create a new branch.